+Not running any AFVs 51%

+Decision time

-user chooser company car fleet, and for the right driver they can work.
-But as a whole, most of our company car drivers are not yet demanding EVs, principally because of the range."
-Bob Fowler, fleet manager, CJ Thorne Decision time "We are owned by a California-based company and as a result the desire is there to change to AFVs.
+"We are owned by a California-based company and as a result the desire is there to change to AFVs.
 But until the range and infrastructure is better, and we can see 300 miles comfortably, it will be difficult to implement them."

-Allen Dugdale, director, fleet services, The Serve Group Mobility, Urban and Clean Air Zones
+Allen Dugdale, director, fleet services, The Serve Group

+Mobility, Urban and Clean Air Zones

 Despite the work, planning and cost involved in realigning fleets to run in Clean Air Zones, businesses are supportive of their introduction, recognising the need to tackle pollution and air quality issues in urban environments.
 Only 10% of respondents thought their introduction was the wrong thing to do, with 54% fully supportive of them.

-To that end, around a guarter of companies are changing the way they travel and implementing some form of mobility policy.
+To that end, around a quarter of companies are changing the way they travel and implementing some form of mobility policy.
 However, 48% of those companies in the research have no plans on this front.

-The forward thinkers What strategies are businesses introducing mobility policies using?
+The forward thinkers

+What strategies are businesses introducing mobility policies using?

+Introducing new

+business models

+that limit the need

+for urban travel

+42%
-Encouraging staff to use public transport 36%

-Introducing new business models that limit the need for urban travel 42% "Our research showed keeping it simple was key as it was confusing for a driver, so we offer a user-friendly, end-to-end full turnkey solution."
+Encouraging staff to use bicycles 34% "Our research showed keeping it simple was key as it was confusing for a driver, so we offer a user-friendly, end-to-end full turnkey solution."

 Natalie Robinson, head of business development at E.ON Drive UK "We do look at alternative mobility solutions where feasible, if it is geographically appropriate for our engineers, such as in central London."
-Spencer Hughes, fleet administrator, Annodata The next three years: how fleets will electrify
+Spencer Hughes, fleet administrator, Annodata 04 $\overline{\hspace{1cm}}$ 05 The next three years: how fleets will electrify